karolisr/kakapo/README.md

 Kakapo can be flexibly employed to extract arbitrary loci, such as those commonly used for phylogenetic inference in systematics.

+Brief overview of kakapo from the Botany 2020 conference: https://youtu.be/2D04DQlV6CA

 ## Installation

 Kakapo was designed for, and should work on, machines running macOS or Linux.
 It should be possible to use Kakapo on the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) but I have not tested it.
 If you choose to try running Kakapo on Windows Subsystem for Linux, I suggest using the latest available Ubuntu distribution.